KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 A widget's editor normally has two sections:

    - *Data*, to associate datasets to the dashboard (this section is not available i.e. for the *Image* and *Map* widgets)
-   - *Settings*, with a list of components varying from one widget to another
+   - *Settings*, containing a list of properties varying from one widget to another

 The below table shows an example of how the *Data* and the *Settings* sections appear for a *Text* widget.
 In case of i.e. an *Image* widget, the *Settings* section will contain the *Gallery* property that does not belong to the *Text* widget.